wilmoore/macbook/README.md

 Type the following command in a terminal then follow the prompts to accept the license agreements:

     % sudo xcodebuild -license

+You may test that all is well by typing the following in a terminal:

+    % make

+Assuming there is no `makefile` in your current directory, you should see the following output:

+    make: *** No targets specified and no makefile found.
+Stop.

 ## 4. Install Homebrew